imath/altctrl-public-group/README.md

 Required Configurations
 ----------------------

-+ Built in WordPress 4.0-alpha-28611, should be ok with 3.9.1
++ Built in WordPress 4.6, should be ok with 4.5
-+ Built in BuddyPress 2.1-alpha, should be ok with 2.0.1
++ Built in BuddyPress & requires 2.6.0-alpha

 Installation